 Specialized Autism Services

 Racker serves individuals with diagnoses within the autism spectrum through many programs and services.
-These include early intervention, preschool special education, child care, the autism lending library, service coordination, family resource programs, and residential services.
+These include early intervention, preschool special education, child care, the autism lending library, care management services, family resource programs, and residential services.
 In our site-based preschool settings we serve children on the spectrum in an integrated classroom setting.

 An Intensive Integrated Classroom Program for Preschoolers

 Program: The Partnership Program is an intensive model of classroom instruction in an integrated setting, specialized for preschoolers with autism and related disorders.
 Our educational methods are based on the principles of Applied Behavior Analysis (ABA), which have been found effective for teaching children of all abilities and diagnoses and has a large body of research demonstrating its effectiveness for children with autism.